iikareem/iikareem/README.md

 ## About

 I'm a software engineer who enjoys understanding systems from the inside out — how data flows, where bottlenecks form, and what it takes to make software fast and dependable at scale.
-I'm especially drawn to **database internals and optimization**: how queries are planned and executed, how data is stored and indexed, and what actually moves the needle on performance.
+I'm especially drawn to database internals and optimization: how queries are planned and executed, how data is stored and indexed, and what actually moves the needle on performance.

 I care about writing code that is not only correct, but also intentional: clear architecture, thoughtful trade-offs, and solutions that hold up as complexity grows.
 Most of what I build lives on the backend — APIs, data layers, queues, caching, and the infrastructure that keeps them running smoothly.